 - 1. Ensure your vessel is safe: Before getting underway, you should ensure that all required safety equipment is on board and is operational and serviceable, i.e., personal flotation devices (life jackets), throwable flotation devices, flares, fog horns, fire extinguishers, etc. You should also verify that the vessel's batteries are fully charged, and running lights/day shapes are operational.
-Understanding the proper use of all this equipment, by both you and other vessels, is critical to your safety. - 2.
-Ensure your vessel is seaworthy: Prevailing conditions in the LA/LB harbor area and approaches include heavy seas caused by offshore storms and large wakes developed by high-speed ferries, crew/supply boats, ship assist tugs, and large commercial vessels.
-Operators of vessels designed primarily for protected waters (e.g., canoes, paddleboards, etc.) should exercise caution in and around the port area. - 3.
+Understanding the proper use of all this equipment, by both you and other vessels, is critical to your safety.
+"Added safety" means a fully operational VHF radio(s), together with a sound engine(s) and hull. - 2.
+Ensure your vessel is seaworthy: Prevailing conditions in the LA/LB harbor area and approaches include heavy seas caused by offshore storms and large wakes developed by high speed ferries, crew/supply boats, heavy displacement tugs, and large vessels.
+Do not operate vessels designed primarily for protected waters (e.g., canoes, paddleboards, etc.) in and around the port area.
+This unsafe practice has led to severe casualties in the past. - 3.
 Keep flares and distress calling equipment handy: Being disabled in an area used by large commercial vessels can be extremely hazardous.
-You should be able to quickly locate and use signaling flares and the VHF radio, to seek immediate help or notify other vessels. - 4.
+You should be able to quickly locate and use flares and the VHF radio, seek immediate help or notify other vessels. - 4.
 Observe the Navigation Rules (the Rules of the Road) and in particular Rule 9: Rule 9 states (among other things) that vessels less than 20 meters in length, or sailing vessels, or a vessel engaged in fishing shall not impede the passage of a vessel which can safely